justpenguins/justpenguins/README.md

 ### Hi there 👋

-I'm Cameron, a Business and COmputer Science student at the University of British Columbia.
+I'm Cameron, a Business and Computer Science student at the University of British Columbia.

 Interests include:
 - Cloud Computing
 - Front-end Development
 - Fintech